imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 At the moment, my father is recovering well.
 He said to me that what improves the recovery process is the peace of mind.
 Although my brother's house isn't as big as his, there is peace in it.
 Probably it's because there is no one to yell and dictate him around.
 Please include him in your prayers so that he can get back to his tip-top condition.

 ## Closing words

+Hopefully this post is useful.
+Whoever, whenever, wherever you are, if you are currently facing a hardship, I'm hoping that God makes it easier for you to face it.
+If you are currently living a good life, please don't forget to lend a hand to those who need it.